chisNaN/daedalus-restore/README.md

 - Create a new temporary wallet
 - Restore the old wallet with your seeds phrase

-:trophy: From the moment I clicked on the button "restore wallet" it took me ~2h to restore (with a network interruption in between...) :trophy:
+:trophy: From the moment I clicked on the button "restore wallet" it took me ~2h to restore (with a network interruption in between...)

 ___